sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-12_in-the-sea-of-thought.md

 +++
-title = "In the sea ofxa0thought"
+title = "In the sea of thought"

 +++
 We spent a lot of time in mirth with the whole assembly.
 The nice